Difference Between Nitrate and Nitrite

 Main Differences Between Nitrate and Nitrite

-1. Both nitrate and nitrite are inorganic polyatomic ions present in the nitrogen cycle and made up of nitrogen and oxygen.
+1. Nitrate and nitrite are inorganic polyatomic ions in the nitrogen cycle and comprise nitrogen and oxygen.
 They differ based on their structure and compounds.

 2. Nitrate is formed with one nitrogen and three oxygen atoms, whereas nitrite is formed with one nitrogen and two oxygen atoms.